TejasQ/basically-web-workers/README.md

 The project is basically a GIF of this boss dropping a mic, that presents two buttons that both do _incredibly expensive_ calculations.
 One button does it in the browser, blocking the webpage (DOM) and effectively _pausing_ things, leading to jank and unpleasantness.
 The other button delegates the calculation to a Web Worker, leaving the DOM nice and interactive.

 This is literally just meant to be a POC and nothing too serious.

+## Ok but how do i learn about web workers

+THE SOURCE CODE IS NOT SCARY!
+Go through it.
+Start in [client.js](https://github.com/TejasQ/basically-web-workers/blob/master/client.js) and go from there.
+Really, I'd say there are 3 relevant files: [index.html](https://github.com/TejasQ/basically-web-workers/blob/master/index.html) for the structure, [client.js](https://github.com/TejasQ/basically-web-workers/blob/master/client.js) for the actual execution, and [worker.js](https://github.com/TejasQ/basically-web-workers/blob/master/worker.js) to show you how easy workers really are.
+GO READ IT'S FUN REALLY!